najeebullahii/Telco_Customer_Churn_Prediction/README.md

 | 4 | Internet Service — No Internet | 0.081 |
 | 5 | Payment Method — Electronic Check | 0.073 |

 Contract type and internet service together account for over 65% of the model's predictive power.
-These are not marginal factors — they are the primary drivers of churn.

----

-## Correlation Analysis
+That is not a subtle finding — those two variables essentially tell you whether a customer is going to stay or leave.

+**Correlation Matrix**

 ![Correlation Matrix](https://raw.githubusercontent.com/najeebullahii/Telco_Customer_Churn_Prediction/main/images/correlation_matrix.png)

-*Tenure shows the strongest negative correlation with churn.
-Monthly charges show a slight positive correlation.
-Total charges correlates strongly with tenure, as expected.*
+*Tenure has the strongest negative relationship with churn.
+The longer someone has been a customer, the less likely they are to leave — which makes the first-year focus even more important.*

 ---

 ## Recommendations

-**Incentivise long-term contracts**
-Offer a meaningful discount — not a token gesture — to month-to-month customers willing to commit to a one-year plan.
-Contract type is the second and third most important feature in the model.
-Moving customers off month-to-month is the single highest-impact retention lever available.
+**Move people off month-to-month contracts.** This is the highest-impact action available.
+A meaningful discount — not a token offer — for switching to a one-year plan directly addresses the top predictive factors in the model.
+The cost of the discount is small compared to the lifetime value of a retained customer.

-**Investigate the fiber optic experience**
-Fiber optic internet is the top predictive feature for churn.
-This requires operational investigation, not just a marketing response.
-Is there a reliability issue?
-A pricing problem?
-A gap between what was promised and what is delivered?
-The data signals the problem — the business needs to find the root cause.

-**Convert electronic check users to auto-pay**
-Offer a one-time bill credit to customers who switch from electronic checks to automatic bank transfer or credit card billing.
-The cost of the incentive is small relative to the cost of losing the customer.

-**Build a first-year engagement programme**
-Churn is disproportionately concentrated in the first twelve months.
-A structured onboarding and check-in programme — proactive outreach at 30, 90, and 180 days — directly targets the period of highest risk.
+**Find out what is wrong with fiber optic.** The model flags this as the single most important churn predictor.
+A marketing response alone will not fix it.
+This needs an operational investigation — service reliability data, support ticket analysis, customer satisfaction scores specific to that segment.
+Something is causing high-value customers to leave at higher rates than everyone else.

+**Get electronic check users onto auto-pay.** A one-time bill credit for switching to automatic payment is a cheap intervention that targets a measurable risk factor.
+It also reduces payment friction and missed payments, which have their own downstream effects.

+**Build a structured first-year programme.** Since most churn happens in year one, a proactive outreach sequence — check-ins at 30, 90, and 180 days — directly addresses the highest-risk window.
+This does not need to be expensive.
+A well-timed email or call at the right moment can change the trajectory.

+---

+## How It Was Built

+**Data Cleaning**
+- TotalCharges had blank strings instead of nulls for new customers — converted and filled with the column median
+- Removed duplicate rows and dropped the customerID column
+- Saved cleaned dataset to `data/cleaned_data.csv`

+**Feature Engineering**
+- Created tenure_group bands (0-12, 13-24, 25-36, 37-48, 49-60, 61-72 months)
+- Engineered total_services feature counting active subscriptions per customer
+- Binary encoded Yes/No columns and gender
+- One-hot encoded Contract, InternetService, PaymentMethod, and tenure_group

+**Modelling**
+- Train/test split: 80/20 stratified on the churn label
+- Logistic Regression as interpretable baseline
+- Random Forest and XGBoost both tuned with GridSearchCV across key hyperparameters
+- All three models saved as pickle files for reuse

 ---